wangdefa/Leetcode/Exhausted  search/chapter 7 - exhausted  search.md

 # Chapter seven - Exhausted search

-This chapter will focus on the string and it related problem.
-At first, we will get famliar with the basic processing of string.
-Then we will pick out some classic problem related to string.
+This chapter will focus on the exhausted search related algorithm.
+Just like the backtrace and so on.

 [\[include\]\(SudokuSolver.cpp\)](/Code/CombinationSum/test.cpp)